aegis4ics/ssp21-cpp-mkdocs/docs/proxy/configuration.md

 to subscribers #0, #1, and #2.
 In this case the `num_subscribers` parameter is set to 3.
 If it was set to a number greater than 3, keys where `key_id % num_subscribers > 2` would be silently discarded .
 If it were set to a number less than 3, the proxy would fail to start with a configuration error since one or more of the subscriber would never receive keys.

+##### Metrics

+The QIX module that parsers incoming key frames calculates a couple of metrics on the fly:

+* The average interval between frames (the inverse of the frames/sec, i.e. sec/frame)
+* The stddev in this interval
+* The running shannon entropy of all keys received

+!!! note
+    The Shannon entropy is calculated with bytes [0,255] being the input symbols.
+The module maintains an array (`uint64_t[256]`) where the number of each byte value is counted.
+The calculated entropy value will converge to 1.0 for a uniformly random distribution of byte values.

+You can control the frequency of metric outputs to the log stream using the `qkd_sources.metrics.update_period` parameter.
+The `qkd_sources.metrics.bin_size` parameter has no effect on the entropy calculation.

 ## Transport modes